dgma/hardhat-sol-bundler/README.md

 ## Configuration

-By default, hardhat-sol-bundler supports only deployment runtime accessability.

-- To deploy only modified contracts, add `lockFile` property to deployment
+- To deploy only modified contracts, add `lockFile` property to deployment:

 ```ts
 const deployment = {